 - sea salt flakes and freshly-cracked black pepper, to taste

 - Preheat oven to 180°C /350°F (oven fan 160°C).
 Arrange a baking tray onto the middle shelf.

 - Remove the plastic packaging and arrange the Camembert back in its wooden box, or in a small baking pot.

 - Score a deep cross or a crosshatch pattern on the top rind of the cheese.
 Drizzle with honey or extra-virgin olive oil, and insert the leaves of one sprig of rosemary into the gaps.

-- Sprinkle with chili flakes, season with sea salt flakes and optional black pepper.
+- Sprinkle with red chili flakes and season with sea salt flakes and optional black pepper.

 - Bake in the oven for 12-15 minutes.